Ebeye Island: World War II

-Emigration from the Mid-Atoll Corridor
+Forced immigration from the Mid-Atoll Corridor

 Before the early 1950s, a large number of present-day residents of Ebeye lived on small islands throughout Kwajalein Atoll.
-When Kwajalein island started to be used as a support base for the nuclear tests conducted at Bikini Atoll and Enewetak Atoll, Marshallese residents of Kwajalein were relocated by U.S. authorities to a small, planned community constructed on Ebeye, which was largely unpopulated and had served as a Japanese seaplane base before the Pacific War.
+When Kwajalein island started to be used as a support base for the nuclear tests conducted at Bikini Atoll and Enewetak Atoll, Marshallese residents of Kwajalein were relocated by U.S. authorities to a planned community on Ebeye with housing for half their number.
+Until then, Ebeye was largely unpopulated and had served as a Japanese seaplane base before the Pacific War.

 In 1950, the US Navy constructed a LORAN station on Ebeye.
 It was disestablished in 1977.

 With the advent of the Nike-Zeus anti-ballistic missile testing program of the 1960s, the U.S. military decided for safety and security reasons to evacuate slightly more than 100 residents of the central part of the atoll to create a zone where unarmed guided missiles could be targeted from the continental United States.

 Subsequent population growth by migration from outlying rural atolls and islands throughout the Marshalls created a housing shortage and problems with resources throughout the following decades.
 Some of the original Ebeye inhabitants with land rights did not feel adequately compensated for the tenants who came to live on their land even though their paramount chief had worked with the Trust Territory to move them there.